-After years of waiting, Zorro fans are finally able to collect the entire series on DVD in the original B&W versions.
-This even includes the rare hour-long episodes!
-The shows were released on November 3, 2009 as part of the Walt Disney Treasures series.
+After years of waiting, Zorro fans were finally able to collect the entire series on DVD in the original B&W versions when the shows were released on November 3, 2009 as part of the Walt Disney Treasures series.
+This even included the rare hour-long episodes!
 I was lucky enough to be one of the people interviewed for the extras on the DVDs, making this release even more special for me.

-Let's take a look at what is included on the DVDs.
-To begin, each season is sold in a black tin container.
+Let's take a look at what was included on the DVDs.
+To begin, each season was sold in a black tin container.
 Here are the covers for the two sets.

 The menus on each disc are rather simple, consisting of black-and-white artwork with the Zorro theme song playing in the background.